beyondstorage/go-storage/docs/design/14-normalize-content-hash-check.md

 So I propose following changes:

-- Object metadata `content-md5` SHOULD filled with content md5 with normalization or keep empty
+- Standard `content-md5` SHOULD be filled into object metadata `content-md5` in `base64 of 128 bit MD5 digest as per RFC 1864`
-  - In string format without any `"` or `'`
+- Non-standard `content-md5` header SHOULD be treated as services self defined content hash
-- Object metadata `etag` SHOULD filled with services self defined content hash without any modification or keep empty
+- Services self defined content hash SHOULD be filled into object metadata `etag` without any modification
-  - In string format and keep all `"` and `'`
+- If service returns `content-md5` only, it should be filled into object metadata `etag` as well.
-- `content-md5` CAN be used safely across services
+- Object metadata `content-md5` CAN be used safely across services
-- `etag` CAN only be used in same service
+- Object metadata `etag` CAN only be used in same service

 ## Rationale